I teach myself & students to be free, diving with one breath underwater to find the meaning of life.

 After a decade of training students and becoming an Instructor Trainer for both SSI & AIDA – one of the highest qualifications of an instructor in freediving academia – I continue to expand and deepened my connection with freediving by engaging in contemplative explorations, pursuing the deeper aspects of inner stillness & calmness to promote the perception of inner knowledge and wisdom.

 The opportunity for growth is ever present and my role of an instructor has been augmented by remaining as a perpetual student myself.
-Applying the techniques, which I have learnt (as a student) and taught (as an instructor) has also brought about positive benefits to my own training and participation in depth competitions, Utilising the holistic approach to breathing, relaxation and mental techniques, I progressed from 50m to 75m depth in 2023.
+Applying the techniques, which I have learnt (as a student) and taught (as an instructor) has also brought about positive benefits to my own training and participation in depth competitions, Utilising the holistic approach to breathing, relaxation and mental techniques, I progressed from 50m to 80m depth in 2years.

 Apnea42